Our top pick for

 |Level of controversy||4|

-While Tyson Foods's payout ratio might seem fairly standard, it's worth remembering that Tyson Foods may be investing much of the rest of its net profits in future growth.
+While Tyson Foods's payout ratio might seem low, this can signify that Tyson Foods is investing more in its future growth.

 Tyson Foods's shares were split on a 3:2 basis on 17 February 1997.
 So if you had owned 2 shares the day before before the split, the next day you'd have owned 3 shares.
 This wouldn't directly have changed the overall worth of your Tyson Foods shares – just the quantity.
 However, indirectly, the new 33.3% lower share price could have impacted the market appetite for Tyson Foods shares which in turn could have impacted Tyson Foods's share price.